+Text description provided by the architects.
 Despite being the busiest library in Minnesota, this building was dark, unwelcoming, dated, and inefficient.
 A much-needed renovation and second floor expansion completely transformed the 1990s building.
-Meyer, Scherer & Rockcastle’s design, LEED Gold certified, uses the addition of daylit open spaces and views to the outside to accomplish this transformation.
-More photographs following the break.
+MSR Design's work, LEED Gold certified, uses the addition of daylit open spaces and views to the outside to accomplish this transformation.

 Conveniently located off the major highway that runs through this community (a first-ring suburb of the Twin Cities) and also near the area’s popular shopping destinations, the library is nestled into a dense residential neighborhood of 1950s era homes.
 The context shaped the form and orientation of the building.
 Instead of expanding to the north on land purchased by the library for this purpose, the architect suggested expanding upward, an option that the library had not previously considered.
 This space-saving alternative allows much-needed additional parking for the busy library and saved money as well.